REmakeUNIverse/en7512/README.md

 An attempt at upgrading this code or the part required for EN7512 SoC, to Linux 5.

 State: TC3262 platform kernel compiles.
-I did not try to boot it since I do not have USB <-> serial converter at the moment.
+I did not try booting it since I do not have USB <-> serial converter at the moment.
 I live in Moldova, if someone is willing to donate one.

 * full.diff - patch for plain Linux 5.
 Does not include later fixes.
 At the moment without USB/PCI, flash is not enabled and will need fixes, see mtd.txt and mips.notes, drivers.notes
 * full-ct.diff - compile time fixes, etc fixes, apply after full.diff.